Silk Fiber Can Be Used for More Than Making Silk Fabric

 Most of you are not “just weavers” or “knitters”.
 You are artists.
 Your tool is your hands and heart.
 You love making anything with your hands.
 We do too.

 At Muezart our office has two floors.
 Downstairs is an office.
-When we enter upstairs… that’s where our hands get busy.
+Upstairs is where our hands get busy.
 The Muezart Maker Studio is where a lot happens with our hands.
 It’s an innovative place.
 We recently created a solar dryer to dry our hand dyed yarn, roving, and cocoons.
 We experiment with being environmentally friendly, like improving our packaging or using a rocket stove to save fuel and burn wood economically.
 You would love visiting us.

 Right now, we are excited about experimenting with all the things we can make and use Eri silk fiber and cocoons.
 These are some of the experiments on our list.